dkarunakaran/scenario_extraction_framework/README.md

 python3 generate_openx.py
 ```

-* This will execute OpenX files in Esmini OpenSCENARIO player.
-AT the moment we are running esmini headless as we haven't added GUI to docker.
+* This step will execute OpenX files in Esmini OpenSCENARIO player and generate date for plotting.
+At the moment we are running esmini headless as we haven't added GUI to docker.

 ```
 python3 esmini_data.py